Tree Tracker

 - increasing biodiversity by planting a variety of tree sizes and species and contributing to wildlife corridors

 - reducing urban temperatures, which will help reduce heat-related illness and death.
-Canopy trees not only cool the air around them, but can reduce the temperature of surfaces they shade (e.g. buildings and roads) by 10-25°C
+Canopy trees not only cool the surrounding air, but can reduce the temperature of surfaces they shade (e.g. buildings and roads) by 10-25°C

 - providing more accessible green spaces for urban residents for recreation and amenity to increase connections with nature and improve mental and physical health